stefanuddenberg/wolfpack-effect-demo/README.md

 ## Testing

-You can run the tests by running `pytest` in the root directory.
+You can run the tests by running `pytest` in the root directory as a module.
+(Doing so adds the current directory to the Python path, so you can avoid any issues with importing the `src` package.)

 `python -m pytest`